 Iridient vs Lightroom Baseline Comparison

-With the baseline comparison I turned all the settings completely off.
+With the baseline comparison, I turned all the settings off completely.
 No sharpness, no noise reduction.
-Image was shot ISO 200, f5.6 on the Fuji X-T1 with the 56mm f1.2 lens.
+The image was shot at ISO 200, f5.6 on the Fuji X-T1 with the 56mm f1.2 lens.

-This comparison shows the difference with color rendering and base sharpness.
+This comparison shows the difference in color rendering and base sharpness.

 Color Sample RAF File – Iridient